Spinocerebellar ataxia

 Spinocerebellar ataxia (SCA) is a progressive, degenerative, genetic disease with multiple types, each of which could be considered a neurological condition in its own right.
 An estimated 150,000 people in the United States have a diagnosis of spinocerebellar ataxia at any given time.
-SCA is hereditary, progressive, degenerative, and often fatal.
+SCA is hereditary, progressive, degenerative.
 There is no known effective treatment or cure.
 SCA can affect anyone of any age.
 The disease is caused by either a recessive or dominant gene.
 In many cases people are not aware that they carry a relevant gene until they have children who begin to show signs of having the disorder.
+Currently, research is being conducted at universities, such as the University of Minnesota, to elucidate many of the unknown characteristics of the disease.

 Signs and symptoms

 Spinocerebellar ataxia (SCA) is one of a group of genetic disorders characterized by slowly progressive incoordination of gait and is often associated with poor coordination of hands, speech, and eye movements.
 A review of different clinical features among SCA subtypes was recently published describing the frequency of non-cerebellar features, like parkinsonism, chorea, pyramidalism, cognitive impairment, peripheral neuropathy, seizures, among others.
 As with other forms of ataxia, SCA frequently results in atrophy of the cerebellum, loss of fine coordination of muscle movements leading to unsteady and clumsy motion, and other symptoms.
 Ocular deficits can be quantified using the SODA scale.

 The symptoms of an ataxia vary with the specific type and with the individual patient.
-In many cases a person with ataxia retains full mental capacity but progressively loses physical control.
+Many subtypes of spinocerebellar ataxia result in cases where an individual retains full mental capacity but progressively loses physical control, but nearly half of the identified subtypes result in cognitive dysfunction, dementia, and intellectual disability.